MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/troubleshoot-inventory-operations.md

 This topic describes how to fix issues that you might encounter while you work with inventory operations.

-## I can't find the workflow drop-down dialog box for inventory journals.
+## I can't find the "Workflow" drop-down dialog box for inventory journals.

 ### Issue description

-You can't find the workflow drop-down dialog box on the journal page, or related workflow operations aren't available.
+You can't find the **Workflow** drop-down dialog box on the journal page, or related workflow operations aren't available.

 This issue can occur for three reasons, as described in the following subsections.